New Screenshots for docs

 Many successful companies use multiple tools:

-- API reference docs + customer help center: Ferndesk now handles both, so some teams may not need separate tools for API docs and help content
+• API reference docs + customer help center: Ferndesk handles both, so some teams may not need separate tools for API docs and help content.

-That said, teams with very specific needs (like docs-as-code MDX workflows or advanced API linting) may still benefit from pairing Ferndesk with a specialized tool like Mintlify or Redocly for API reference, while using Ferndesk for help center content and AI-powered maintenance.
+That said, teams with very specific needs - like docs-as-code MDX workflows or advanced API linting - may still benefit from pairing Ferndesk with a specialist tool like Mintlify or Redocly for API reference, while using Ferndesk for help center content and AI-powered maintenance.

 Final Thoughts